A. The proud rebuked.

 i.
 This brief statement from the prophet Habakkuk is one of the most important, and most quoted Old Testament statements in the New Testament.
 Paul used it to show that the just live by faith, not by law.
 Being under the law isn’t the way to be found just before God, only living by faith is.

 ii.
-If you are declared just – that is, approved – before God, you have done it by a relationship of faith.
+If you are declared just – that is, approved – before God, you have been accepted because of a relationship of faith.
 If your life is all about living under the law, then God does not find you approved.

 iii.
 In Hebrew, the important part of the verse has only three words: “the justified man,” “by his faith,” and “will live.”
 Every word in Habakkuk 2:4 is important, and the Lord quotes it three times in the New Testament just to bring out the fullness of the meaning

 · Romans 1:17 is the commentary on the justified man – “The just shall live by faith.”

 · Hebrews 10:38 is the commentary on faith – “The just shall live by faith.”

 · Galatians 3:11 is the commentary on the Christian life – “The just shall live by faith.”